kiarka7/plm-vs-p2rank-kinases/README.md

   - computation of micro/macro metrics,
   - generation of all figures reported in the manuscript.

-- `figures/`
-  Exported bar plots, ROC and PR overlays.

-- `env/`
-  Environment specifications (`requirements.txt`).

-- `model/`
-  Placeholder for the fine-tuned PLM checkpoint (not included in the public repo).

 ## Reproducibility

 All evaluations were performed per structure–chain key and aligned by numeric